Alternatives/vs Linkdexing

 Processing MethodManual (human operators)Automated direct API submission

-Billing AccuracyReported issues (spaces as credits)Only valid URLs charged
+Billing AccuracyBlank lines charged as creditsOnly valid URLs charged

 Ready to try a better Linkdexing alternative?